evanw/tla-fuzzer/README.md

 ## Current results

-"Correct" here means that the bundled code behaves exactly the same as the unbundled code.
-"Incorrect" here means that the bundled code behaves differently (i.e. is evaluated in a different order) than unbundled code.
-The correct percentage means how many runs were correct out of 300 total runs.
+"Same" here means that the bundled code behaves exactly the same as the unbundled code.
+"Different" here means that the bundled code behaves differently (i.e. is evaluated in a different order) than unbundled code.
+The same percentage means how many runs were same out of 300 total runs.

+**Note: Both the specification and V8/node currently have subtle bugs that cause undesirable behavior.** So it's not really the case that matching V8/node 100% exactly is desirable.
+But it is desirable to match V8/node at least almost exactly (~99%) as the bugs are very subtle and only affect a few edge cases.
+Hopefully the various implementations of top-level await will converge on the same behavior in the future.

 Variant: simple

-* Custom module registry algorithm: ✅ Correct (100% correct)
+* Custom module registry algorithm: ✅ Same (100% same)
-* Webpack 5.18.0: 🚫 Incorrect (92% correct)
+* Webpack 5.19.0: 🚫 Different (99% same)
-* Rollup 2.38.0: 🚫 Incorrect (80% correct)
+* Rollup 2.38.0: 🚫 Different (75% same)
-* SystemJS 6.8.3: 🚫 Incorrect (67% correct)
+* SystemJS 6.8.3: 🚫 Different (66% same)

 Variant: trailing promise

-* Custom module registry algorithm: ✅ Correct (100% correct)
+* Custom module registry algorithm: ✅ Same (100% same)
-* Webpack 5.18.0: 🚫 Incorrect (45% correct)
+* Webpack 5.19.0: 🚫 Different (99% same)
-* SystemJS 6.8.3: 🚫 Incorrect (38% correct)
+* SystemJS 6.8.3: 🚫 Different (35% same)
-* Rollup 2.38.0: 🚫 Incorrect (12% correct)
+* Rollup 2.38.0: 🚫 Different (13% same)

 Variant: cyclic

-* Custom module registry algorithm: 🚫 Incorrect (99% correct)
+* Custom module registry algorithm: 🚫 Different (99% same)
+* Webpack 5.19.0: 🚫 Different (98% same)
-* SystemJS 6.8.3: 🚫 Incorrect (84% correct)
+* SystemJS 6.8.3: 🚫 Different (87% same)
-* Webpack 5.18.0: 🚫 Incorrect (70% correct)
-* Rollup 2.38.0: 🚫 Incorrect (69% correct)
+* Rollup 2.38.0: 🚫 Different (69% same)

 Variant: cyclic, trailing promise

-* Custom module registry algorithm: 🚫 Incorrect (99% correct)
+* Custom module registry algorithm: 🚫 Different (98% same)
+* Webpack 5.19.0: 🚫 Different (98% same)
-* SystemJS 6.8.3: 🚫 Incorrect (46% correct)
+* SystemJS 6.8.3: 🚫 Different (42% same)
-* Webpack 5.18.0: 🚫 Incorrect (32% correct)
-* Rollup 2.38.0: 🚫 Incorrect (20% correct)
+* Rollup 2.38.0: 🚫 Different (19% same)